modm-io/modm/README.md

 ## Features

 - Efficient and fast object-oriented C++20 API.
-- Support for hundreds of AVR and ARM Cortex-M microcontrollers from Atmel and ST.
+- Support for thousands of AVR and ARM Cortex-M microcontrollers from Microchip, STMicro and Raspberry Pi.
 - Build system agnostic: Choose SCons, CMake, Makefile or use your own.
-- Data-driven, target-specific HAL generation using the lbuild engine.
+- Modular, data-driven, target-specific HAL generation using the lbuild code generator.
 - No memory allocations in HAL with very low overall RAM consumption.
 - Highly configurable modules with sensible defaults and lots of documentation.
 - Cross-platform peripheral interfaces incl. bit banging: